 After a hearty lunch it is worth to take a walk and go to one of the cleanest and coziest beaches of this city.
 The last day before you leave should be remembered for a long time.
 Whether it's a relaxing holiday on the beach or a nautical sport in the warm season, it's up to you.

 Traditional tapas and wine in the evening can be found in this bar, located in the port of Cascais, with beautiful landscapes of the seaside town and in a relaxed atmosphere.
 Perhaps here you will even feel like a character in a romantic movie, where you are not in a hurry, but enjoy life and every day, paying attention to the details of a beautiful small town, are proud of it.

-Today is the last morning of our journey, and in order to make the most of it, we have included walks in the most memorable part of the city, as well as breakfast in a pleasant restaurant.
+Today is the last morning of our trip, and to make the most of the day, our plans include walking around the city's most memorable neighborhood, as well as breakfast at a nice restaurant.